kubernetes-sigs/cni-dra-driver/docs/design/scheduling-and-resource-exposure.md

 This document defines the mechanism to expose and consume network resources in Kubernetes using DRA.
 It describes how the Kubernetes Scheduler can identify nodes where the CNI-DRA-Driver will be capable of configuring network interfaces according to the specifications defined by the user (described in the `Device Configuration API` document).

 The design aims to support as many use cases as possible while ensuring compliance with the specifications of the Container Network Interface (CNI) project.
+This design will focus first on addressing scheduling challenges specifically for the CNI plugins provided by the CNI community.

 ## Motivation